mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ If you pair this with `map` you get all types of fun stuff.

-^ Like if you had a random character generator and a random int generator, you could zip them together and then hand those values off to the `String.init(repeating:count:)` initializer to instantly get the notion of a randomly sized string of a random character
+^ Like if you had a random character generator and a random int generator, you could zip them together and then hand those values off to the `String.init(repeating:count:)` initializer to instantly get the notion of a repeating randomly sized string of a random character

 ^ If you further had a random generator of names, you could zip the int generator and name generator and map it with a user initializer to instantly get the notion of a random user model